atkins126/HTTPUtils/README.md

   This method return a THttpOptions object, according the wanted type passed in param 'tipo'.
 Options avaliable:

   -tpUrlEncoded: brings by default the options AddPayload and encode the defined URL;
-  -tpRaw : brings by default the options AddPayload and encode the defined URL to false.
+  -tpRaw : brings by default the options AddPayload and encode the defined URL to false;
+  -tpJson: set off both payload and encode URL;

 Object THttpUtils;